 After making our delectable delta-8 distillate, we saturate our cannabinoid-rich hemp flower strains in it.
 And we do not hold back.
 Seriously, we douse those buds.

 The result is a mellow, relaxing buzz.
 Some of our users might describe it as a lite version of weed.
-Others say it’s the euphoria from pot minus the mind-numbing couch-lock.
+Others say it’s the euphoria from pot minus the mind-numbing couch lock.
 You can smoke or vape and still feel productive afterward.

 5. Smokable Hemp is Easily Accessible

-Availability proves one of the most common reasons people move to smokable hemp.
+Availability proves to be one of the most common reasons people move to smokable hemp.
 Hemp itself is grown in large volumes for a wide variety of purposes.
 Legalizing hemp is enticing for those familiar with cannabis and people who may have been hesitant due to previous legal constraints.

 Whether you’re a veteran, newbie, or someone in between, hemp poses as a highly enticing option in this new world.
 Accessibility allows everyone to make informed choices about trying it for themselves.